 Lakeview School offers its students a comprehensive program to meet each child's unique academic, physical and emotional needs.
 Our strong curricular program is a balance of basic skills instruction, critical-thinking activities, active participatory learning and challenging enrichment opportunities meeting all of the California Common Core State Standards.
 Every student in grades K-5 has access to an individual iPad, pre-loaded with standards-based learning content and standards based educational software.
 We incorporate Apple TV technology and curricular enhancements such as Google Classroom in all grades.
 Online programs allow us to implement an on-site "blended learning" model for our students.
 In addition, we offer Spanish Immersion classes in grades K-5.
 These students are taught part of the day in Spanish, and part of the day in English.
 Students in our immersion program develop life-long advantages by becoming bilingual, bi-literate and culturally competent citizens.
-We firmly believe in educating the whole student by offering Band and music instruction to students in grades 2-5.
-All students in Grades K-5 receive the benefit of art instruction offered by trained art specialists through the Art Docent Program.
+We firmly believe in educating the whole student by offering Band and music instruction to students in fifth grade.
+All students in Grades K-5 receive the benefit of art instruction offered by art docents.
 District multiple measures are used to assess the academic progress of each student several times yearly and gauge the overall strength of our academic program.
 District testing includes the Performance Assessment of Writing Skills, Reading Inventories in both English and Spanish, and the district adopted NWEA MAP Assessment in grades 1-5.
 Results of these assessments in addition to work samples and other curriculum-based assessment data are shared with parents and used as ongoing assessments to modify instruction.
-Teachers meet weekly at Professional Learning Communities to design instruction to meet the needs of students based on four primary questions: 1) What do we want our students to learn?
-2) How will we know when they have learned it?
-3) How will we respond when they haven't learned it?
-4) How will we respond when they already know it?
-We use the previously mentioned data as well as team designed formative assessment data to answer these questions and inform our instruction.
-Lakeview Elementary School has adopted a Positive Behavior Interventions & Supports (PBIS) program as a means to provide a positive, safe and respectful environment for all members of the school community.
-After-school enrichment programs for students include: aerobic dance, reading, math, music, and science classes, focusing on various topics.
-These opportunities are offered throughout the school year.
-Leadership opportunities are also provided offering students valuable experience in serving the school community through such means as Safety Patrol, Peace Patrol, and Lakeview Leadership.

-2021-22 School Overview
+2022-23 School Overview